-The District will [insert as appropriate to current efforts: develop, enhance, or continue] relationships with community partners (e.g., hospitals, universities/colleges, local businesses, SNAP-Ed providers and coordinators, etc.) in support of this wellness policy's implementation.
+The District will continue relationships with community partners (e.g., hospitals, universities/colleges, local businesses, SNAP-Ed providers and coordinators, etc.) in support of this wellness policy's implementation.
 Existing and new community partnerships and sponsorships will be evaluated to ensure that they are consistent with the wellness policy and its goals.